Oddsie/OddsiePlusPlus/README.md

 # Oddsie++
- Oddsie is an "improved" version of Oddsie.
+ Oddsie++ is an "improved" version of Oddsie.
 # Examples
 ```lua
 use random